Kubernetes Distribution Compatibility¶

 talosctlinstead ofkubectl execon nodes - Kernel configuration supports BPF and BTF by default

-- All CloudTaser components work normally
+- All cloudtaser components work normally

 Checking Compatibility¶

-Use cloudtaser validate to check cluster compatibility:
+Use cloudtaser-cli target validate to check cluster compatibility:

 This checks:

-- Vault connectivity and health
+- OpenBao connectivity and health

 - Kubernetes auth configuration